Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-eT6uSBu-sVw.md

 ---
-title: "Q&A: Any news about Trains?
+title: "November 10th, 2020 Livestream Q&A: Any news about Trains?
 If so put them in Update 4?"
 date: "2020-11-10"
 layout: transcript
 topics: